Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 If the Hilton Surpass doesn’t sound like the perfect fit for you, there are other Hilton cards to choose from:

-- Hilton Honors American Express Card – Limited-time offer until August 28, 2019: 90,000 Hilton points after you spend $2,000 on purchases within the first three months of account opening
+- Hilton Honors American Express Card – Earn 75,000 Hilton points after spending $1,000 in the first three months of account opening

 - Hilton Honors American Express Business Card – 125,000 Hilton points after you spend $3,000 on purchases within the first three months of account opening